Keep it in perspective

 You may be tempted to write to the solicitors or contact the patient to refute the allegations.
 Avoid this and channel your energies into dealing with the practicalities.

-Let the MDU deal with the matter for you.
-It is our role to act on your behalf, providing a buffer between you and the legal process, but your co-operation is vital.
+Let the MDU deal with it for you.
+It's our role to act on your behalf and provide a buffer between you and the legal process, but your co-operation is vital.

-Please follow our instructions as soon as possible and deal promptly with correspondence from the MDU or our solicitors throughout the life of the claim.
+Please follow our instructions and make sure you deal with any correspondence from the MDU or our solicitors as soon as possible throughout the life of the claim.
 The legal process sets strict timetables and any failure to conform to these may mean the claim is lost by default.

 This page was correct at publication on 26/06/2020.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.